plenoptic-org/plenoptic/docs/index.rst

 ffmpeg and videos
 ^^^^^^^^^^^^^^^^^

-Several methods in this package generate videos.
+Some methods in this package generate videos.
 There are several backends possible for saving the animations to file, see `matplotlib documentation
 <https://matplotlib.org/stable/api/animation_api.html#writer-classes>`_ for more
 details.
 In order convert them to HTML5 for viewing (and thus, to view in a